plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme.md

 The cheapest tickets for Taylor Swift's concert in Indianapolis on November 3, 2024, start at $2,145 on Vivid Seats.
 ```

+## High-Level Summary

+### Focus
+Creating a RAG application using web search results.

+### Objectives
+- Build a plugin to combine the rewriting of a user's query and a web search
+- Write a prompt to perform a basic RAG pattern call to an LLM
+- Implement a simple chatbot loop
+- Demonstrate the usefulness of a RAG implementation

+### Additional Exercises
+- Experiment with different Temperature values to see their influence on the output

+### Further Ideas
+- Explore the impact of token starvation or retries in a filter